 b) 15 kg/m3

 d) 19 kg/m3

-Sanfoundry Global Education & Learning Series – Introduction to Chemical Engineering.
+Sanfoundry Global Education & Learning Series – Basic Chemical Engineering.

-To practice all areas of Introduction to Chemical Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all areas of Basic Chemical Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.